B-Jones-RFD/sppyte/README.md

 ### List

-Models a SharePoint site list.
+Model a SharePoint list with authentication and methods to interact with the list items.

 #### List(name, site)

 Create a list connection.
-Useful alternative when you only need to interact with a single list.
+Useful alternative when you only need to access a single list.

 **Parameters**
 - __name__ (str): SharePoint list name